jameslafa/Scrapify/README.md

 ####Copyrights

-The content of the repository is under MIT License (please see below).
+The content of the repository is under MIT License (please see [below][8]).
 To make it short, you can do whatever you want we the code.
 Read it, share it, modify it, eat it!

 **BUT**, yes there is always one :